thufschmitt/tix-papers/synthesis.md

 ## General context {-}

-Nix \cite{phdeelco} is a package manager for Unix-like systems which tries to apply to package management concepts coming from the world of programing languages (functional ones in particular).
+Nix \cite{phdeelco} is a package manager for Unix-like systems which tries to apply concepts coming from the world of programing languages (functional ones in particular) to package management.
 This approach solves in a very elegant way many problems encountered by conventional package managers (Apt, Pacman, Yum, \ldots).
-The state of a machine is (excepted for some irreducible mutable state) entirely described by the result of the evaluation of an expression in a (purely functional) specialized language (also called Nix).
+The state of a machine is (apart from some irreducible mutable state) entirely described by the result of the evaluation of an expression in a (purely functional) specialized language also called Nix.

 ## Problem studied {-}

-The Nix language is not statically typed.
-The aim of this internship is to design and implement a type-system for this language.
+The Nix language is not typed, although type test are present at runtime.
+The aim of this internship is to design a type-system for this language, and implement a typechecker for it.
-The goal of this type-system is the same as Typed Racket by @FH08: adding some guaranties to possibly already existing code, while being the least intrusive possible.
+The goal of this type-system is the same as the one of Typed Racket by @FH08: to add some guaranties to possibly already existing code, while being the least intrusive as possible.
-This means that we have to adapt the specificities of the language and the existing idioms instead of enforcing some new constructs that would be easier to type.
+This means that we have to adapt to the specificities of the language and to the existing idioms instead of enforcing some new constructs that would be easier to type.

 The lack of a type-system is an issue that is often pointed out, but no one has so far attempted to design it (mostly because retro-fitting a type-system to an